-In addition, software engineering students must truly come to believe that they are real engineers: They must develop a sense of the engineering ethos, and an understanding of the responsibilities of being an engineer.
+• Engineering: Engineering has been evolving for millennia, and a great deal of general wisdom has been built up, although some parts of it need to be adapted to the software engineering context.
+Software engineering students must come to believe that they are real engineers: They must develop a sense of the engineering ethos, and an understanding of the responsibilities of being an engineer.
 This can be achieved only by appropriate attitudes on the part of all faculty and administrators.